 HeritageLocal

 With its historic Victorian red-brick facade and proximity to Shoreditch, the flats on the Boundary Estate have all the markings of desirable housing in London.
-Yet, it is not millionaires who own the majority of these flats, but Tower Hamlets Council, with more than two-thirds of the housing here being owned by the council.
+Yet, it is not millionaires who own the majority of these flats, but Tower Hamlets Council, with more than two-thirds of the housing here being council-owned.
 In fact, the estate is renowned as the first council estate in London.
-Delving into the history of the Boundary Estate provides a fascinating look at the East London of the past.

 The Old Nichol slum